 Book an inspection

-Drill core material from existing libraries continues to be consolidated and moved into the new South Australia Drill Core Reference Library at Tonsley.
+Drill core material from existing libraries continues to be consolidated and moved into the core library at Tonsley.
 Access to inspect drill core is pending sample material availability.

 For further information contact the Core Library Manager.